 The Panamanian people love a party - a fact reflected in a wide variety of nightlife spots-bars, discos, pubs and casinos.
-It all takes place in three sectors of the city: the business district, Casco Viejo—the historic Spanish Colonial sector of the city, and the spectacular Amador Causeway connecting a string of Panama Bay islands with ocean and city views both day and night.
+It all takes place in three sectors of the city: Casco Viejo—by far the most popular nightlife destination and the historic Spanish Colonial, the business district, and the spectacular Amador Causeway connecting a string of Panama Bay islands with ocean and city views both day and night.

 As in any big city, keep to the lighted main streets and have a great time.
-Taking a taxi from your hotel is a safe way to get to any of these places.
+Taking a taxi from your hotel is the best way to get to any of these places.

 CASCO VIEJO HISTORIC SECTOR